TanyaIT16/RealSense/README.md

    ```bash
    ros2 run realsense_image_saver capture_images
    ```
-   By default the node subscribes to `/color/image_raw` and saves images under the `images/` directory.
+   By default the node subscribes to `/camera/color/image_raw` and saves images under the `images/` directory.
 Check the available image topics with `ros2 topic list` and override `image_topic` if needed.
+Common topics from the RealSense driver include `/camera/color/image_raw`, `/camera/depth/image_rect_raw`, or namespaced versions like `/camera/camera/color/image_raw`.
 You can also change the output directory using ROS parameters:
    ```bash
    ros2 run realsense_image_saver capture_images --ros-args \